jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

     slopes
       - varying intercepts for `actor` and `block`
-      - varying slopes for prosocial option and the interaction between prosocial and the prescence of another chimpanzee
+      - varying slopes for prosocial option and the interaction between prosocial and the presence of another chimpanzee
-  - *non-centered parameterization* (see later for explination and example)
+  - *non-centered parameterization* (see later for explanation and example)
       - there are always several ways to formulate a model that are mathematically equivalent
       - however, they can result in different sampling results, so the parameterization is part of the model
-  - cross-classified varing slopes model
+  - cross-classified varying slopes model
       - use multiple linear models to compartmentalize sub-models for the intercepts and each slope
       - \(\mathcal{A}_i\), \(\mathcal{B}_{P,i}\), and